areaDetector/areaDetector/INSTALL_GUIDE.md

       the required buffer size exceeds 16 kB, and one does not want unnecessarily large buffers to be allocated.

-      Note that EPICS_CA_MAX_ARRAY_BYTES must be set to a large enough value on both the IOC process and on all processes running Channel Access clients that will be accessing the arrays (e.g. ImageJ, IDL, etc.).

     - EPICS_DISPLAY_PATH.
 This variable controls where medm looks for .adl display files.
       If the recommendation below is followed to copy all adl files to a single directory, then this environment variable should be defined to point to that directory.
 For